abbreviatedman/cta-deployment/README.md

-# PERN Final Project Template
+# Getting Started With The CTA - 8.1 Guide

-- select `use this template`
+- select `use this template` in [this repo](https://github.com/joinpursuit/pern-final-project-template) and follow the usual steps.
-- clone this repo
+- clone down your version of the repo.

 ## Getting Started